SeanWaclawik/courseproject/References.md

 SeanWaclawik's ideas:

-  -make a generic, clean cut, good looking, generic personal website that can easily used modified and personalized very easily by website newbies Use js/meteor for project
+  - make a generic, clean cut, good looking, generic personal website that can easily used modified and personalized very easily by website newbies Use js/meteor for project